Dominican War of Independence

-The Dominican War of Independence made the Dominican Republic a sovereign state on February 27, 1844.
+The Dominican War of Independence (Spanish: Guerra de Independencia Dominicana) was a war of independence that began when the Dominican Republic declared independence from the Republic of Haiti on February 27, 1844 and ended on January 24, 1856.
 Before the war, the island of Hispaniola had been united for 22 years when the newly independent nation, previously known as the Captaincy General of Santo Domingo, was unified with the Republic of Haiti in 1822.
 The criollo class within the country overthrew the Spanish crown in 1821 before unifying with Haiti a year later.

-After the struggles that were made by Dominican patriots to free the country from Haitian control, they had to withstand and fight against a series of incursions that served to consolidate their independence (1844–56).
-Haitian soldiers would make incessant attacks to try to gain back control of the nation, but these efforts were to no avail, as the Dominicans would go on to win every battle.
+In March 1844, 30,000 Haitian soldiers invaded the Dominican Republic at the behest of president Charles Rivière-Hérard, but were defeated within a month and forced to retreat back into Haiti.
+The Haitian campaign of 1845 ended with the retreat of the Haitian army across the Dajabón River.
+Three years later, Haiti's president Faustin Soulouque launched his first invasion of the Dominican Republic, but his army was beaten back by forces under General Pedro Santana.
+In late 1849, Dominican naval forces bombarded, sacked and burned several villages on the southern and western coasts of Haiti.
+In November 1855, Soulouque marched into the Dominican Republic at the head of another army, but the Haitians were decisively defeated and forced back across the border by January 1856.

 Background

 In the late 18th century, the island of Hispaniola had been divided into two European colonies: Saint-Domingue in the west, governed by France; and Santo Domingo in the east, governed by Spain, occupying two-thirds of Hispaniola.
 By the 1790s, large-scale slave rebellions erupted in the western portion of the island, which led to the eventual removal of the French and the independence of Haiti in 1804.
 Following the independence of Haiti, massive portions of the remaining French population were murdered.
 The eastern portion of the island was preparing itself for an eventual separation from Spain.

 At the beginning of the 1800s, the colony of Santo Domingo, which had once been the headquarters of Spanish power in the New World centuries prior, was suffering an economic decline.
 Spain during this time was embroiled in the Peninsular War in Europe, and other various wars to maintain control of the Americas.
 With Spain's resources spread among its larger colonies, its Caribbean territories became relatively neglected.
 This period is referred to as the España Boba era.

 The Captaincy General of Santo Domingo had approximately 80,000 inhabitants, with the majority being European descendants and mulattos.
-For most of its history Santo Domingo was used as a military base for the further expansion into the Americas and had an economy based on mining and cattle ranching.
+For most of its history Santo Domingo had an economy based on mining and cattle ranching.
 The population in the Spanish colony was significantly lower than the French side of the island, which had a population of nearly one million slaves before the Haitian Revolution.